ibm-cloud-docs/key-protect/error-messages.md

 attempting to change the key state from disabled (state value is 3) to enabled (state value is 1).

-The following steps will return a `key has been disabled` error.
+The following steps return a `key has been disabled` error.

 1. Create a key with an expiration date
 2. Allow the expiration date to pass